hestiacp/hestiacp-docs/web/docs/server-administration/email.md

 ## I am unable to receive email

 If you are unable to receive emails, make sure you have setup your DNS properly.
-If you are using Cloudflare, disable the use of the proxy for `mail.domain.com`.
+If you are using Cloudflare, disable the use of the proxy for `mail.domain.tld`.

 When you are done you can check the configuration via [MXToolBox](https://mxtoolbox.com/MXLookup.aspx).